-The Gender Equality and Empowerment Benchmark (GEEB) aims to clarify what society expects from companies and where/how these companies can contribute to SDG 5.
-The objectives and scope of the GEEB are still being defined but ultimately it will help measure and track progress both relative to peers and to society’s expectations.
+The Gender Equality and Women’s Empowerment Benchmark (GEWEB) aims to clarify what society expects from companies and where/how these companies can contribute to SDG 5.
+The objectives and scope of the GEWEB are still being defined but ultimately it will help measure and track progress both relative to peers and to society’s expectations.

-The GEEB will be developed by a core team at WBA, in close collaboration with a broad group of external stakeholders.
-These include thought leaders in the field as well as an Expert Review Committee (ERC) still to be determined.
+The GEWEB will be developed by a core team at WBA, in close collaboration with a broad group of external stakeholders.
+These include thought leaders in the field as well as an Expert Review Committee (ERC).

-Over the coming period, WBA will focus on developing the methodology and scope for the Gender Equality & Empowerment Benchmark (GEEB).
+Over the coming period, WBA will focus on developing the methodology and scope for the Gender Equality & Women’s Empowerment Benchmark (GEWEB).
 Stakeholder consultations are an integral part of this process

 We openly encourage constructive and meaningful feedback to improve our methodology.
 This can happen through the multi-stakeholder sessions we organize as well as through an 8-week online public consultation – all of which we hope will take place throughout 2019.
 For more information on the Gender Equality and Women’s Empowerment Benchmark, please contact Danielle Burt at firstname.lastname@example.org.